crazy-max/swarm-cronjob/doc/install/docker.md

 swarm-cronjob provides automatically updated Docker :whale: images within [Docker Hub](https://hub.docker.com/r/crazymax/swarm-cronjob).
 It is possible to always use the latest stable tag or to use another service that handles updating Docker images.

-Following multi-platform images are available:
+Following platforms for this image are available:

 ```
 $ docker run --rm mplatform/mquery crazymax/swarm-cronjob:latest